 - Mata-Padrino DJ, EED Felton, WB Bryan, DP Belesky.
 2017.
 Winter grazing in a grass-fed system: Effect of stocking density and sequential use of autumn-stockpiled grassland on performance of yearling steers.
 Intl J. Agron.
 Article ID 2375954 9p. doi.org/10.1155/2017/2375954.

-- Halvorson JJ, DP Belesky & MS West.
+- Halvorson JJ, DP Belesky, M West.
 2017.
-Inhibition of forage seed germination by leaf litter extracts of overstory hardwoods used in silvopastoral systems.
-Agroforestry Systems 91:69-83.
+Inhibition of forage seed germination by leaf litter extracts of overstory hardwoods used in silvopasture systems.
+Agrofor.
+Syst.
+91:69-83.

 - Neel JPS, DP Belesky.
 2017.
 Herbage production, nutritive value and animal productivity within hardwood silvopasture, open and mixed pasture systems in Appalachia, United States.
 Grass Forage Sci.
 72: 137-153